Miriam: The Well of Miriam

-Miriam's death is described in Numbers 20:1 and in the next verse, the Israelites are described as complaining of the lack of water at Kadesh.
+Miriam's death is described in Numbers 20:1, and in the next verse the Israelites are described as complaining of the lack of water at Kadesh.
 The text reads, "Miriam died there, and was buried there.
 And there was no water for the congregation."

-In Jewish folk-religious tradition this abrupt transition between her passing and the lack of water was explained by postulating a "well of Miriam" that dried up when she died.
+In Jewish folk-religious tradition this abrupt transition between her death and the lack of water was explained by postulating a "well of Miriam" that dried up when she died.
 Further elaboration identified the rock that Moses struck to bring forth water in Exodus 17:5–6 with this well, and it was said that the rock travelled with the people until Miriam's death.

 The Talmud says, "Three great leaders led Israel: Moses, Aaron and Miriam.
 In their merit they received three great gifts: the Well [Miriam], the Clouds of Glory [Aaron] and the Manna [Moses]."
-When Miriam died, the well was removed as is evidenced by the fact that immediately after the verse "And Miriam died", There was no water for the community.
+When Miriam died, the well was removed as is evidenced by the fact that immediately after the verse "And Miriam died", there was no water for the community.

 Rashi says that this well was the same rock from which Moses brought forth water after Miriam's death.
 The Midrash states that when they encamped, the leader of each Tribe took his staff to the well and drew a line in the sand toward his Tribe's encampment.
 The waters of the well were drawn after the mark and thus supplied water for each of the Tribes.